Finance (FIN, BFSC, & FCC)

 The Banking and Financial Services Certificate prepares students for entry-level employment with commercial and community banks and other financial services organizations such as insurance companies and investment firms.

-The certificate courses focus on understanding key financial concepts that are critical to serving financial institutions' clients, along with building skills in customer relations and interpersonal communication.
+The certificate courses focus on understanding key financial concepts that are critical to serving financial institutions' clients, along with building skills in customer relations.

-The certificate program does not include cooperative education.
+The certificate program does not include cooperative education opportunities.

 For more information, please contact the Business Technologies Division at (513) 569-1620.